 Is the secondary pension scheme compulsory?

-- If you do decide to opt out, your employer will be required to re-enrol you into the pension scheme every two years.
+- If you do decide to opt out, your employer will be required to re-enrol you into the pension scheme every three years.
 Again, you will be able to opt out, but it might be that your circumstances have changed and you are more able to remain in the scheme.

 Will my employer have to contribute?

 - Employers would be required to contribute at least minimum levels into either a qualifying pension scheme or into the new secondary pension scheme following automatic enrolment of their employees.
-If employers already contribute to an approved pension scheme for their employees then they do not have to contribute to the new secondary pension scheme as well, although they would be able to switch if they wished to do so.
+If employers already contribute to a qualifying pension scheme for their employees then they do not have to contribute to the new secondary pension scheme as well, although they would be able to switch if they wished to do so.
 Employers would not have an obligation to make contributions for individuals who have opted out of the new scheme.

 What happens if I already contribute to a private pension or Retirement Annuity Trust Scheme (RATS) through my work?